Discover the Uses for Cream of Tartar – What Is Cream of Tartar

 Cream of tartar is used as a stabilizing agent and is added:

-- // To beaten egg whites to increase their stability and volume.
+- To beaten egg whites to increase their stability and volume and help them withstand and maintain shape at higher temperatures.

 Additionally it is used as a component of: